eslint/eslint/docs/rules/operator-linebreak.md

 ### Options

-The rule takes an option, a string, which could be either "after" or "before".
+The rule takes an option, a string, which could be "after", "before" or "none".
 The default is "after".

 You can set the style in configuration like this: